 By Michelle Leifur

 It’s decided.
 You must go to Disney.
 You’ve been a member of The Mouse for Less Yahoogroup.
 You own no fewer than 4 travel guides to the Happiest Place on Earth.
-You’ve read all the reviews submitted at the website.
+You’ve read all the reviews submitted on the website.
 You’re a charter subscriber to Magically Speaking.
 There has just been one thing stopping you from your dream vacation.
 Money.
 Yes, that pesky little thing called money.
 So how are you going to do this?
 Hopefully, this article will help with that a little (and no, I cannot send you any extra cash I have collecting dust around the house – my house doesn’t have any dust.
 Bwahahahahaha!)

 The first step of budgeting for a Disney vacation is to know how to break down your expenses.
-There will be number of different categories requiring your attention and your funds.
+There will be a number of different categories requiring your attention and your funds.
 And don’t plan for discounts.
 Some things to consider when planning your budget:

 - Number of days for your entire vacation.
 Sometimes this depends on your work or school schedule.
 Sometimes this is determined by the other factors below.
 Don’t forget to factor in travel time.